Sid Jenkins: Series 1

 In "Maxxie and Anwar", he helps Anwar liberate a girl from what they believe to be her abusive father, although he turns out to be her husband.
-He also sees a picture of Cassie drawn by Maxxie Oliver, remarking on how beautiful he has made her look.
+He also sees a picture of Cassie drawn by Maxxie Oliver (Mitch Hewer), remarking on how beautiful he has made her look.
 "Michelle" is the episode where Sid realises he really wants Cassie.
 After a rebounding Michelle attempts to have sex with him, he realises that his love for her is at a level where she can only be his friend.
 They then both go to find Cassie at her rehab clinic, to tell her.
 After Sid confesses he likes her, she reveals her new boyfriend, also at the clinic.

-In "Effy", Sid is dragged by Tony to help him find his missing sister, Effy Stonem.
+In "Effy", Sid is dragged by Tony to help him find his missing sister, Effy Stonem (Kaya Scodelario).
 Eventually, Sid and Tony come to blows, deriding each other's perceived character flaws: Tony sees Sid as wishing to emulate him, whereas Sid sees Tony as something he would never want to become.
 Later, Sid sees Cassie, agrees to meet with her, and the two finally kiss.
 Their reunion is cut short by a call from Michelle, which prompts him to try to find Tony and Effy who may be in danger.
 After he takes Tony and Effy to the hospital, he is the one to defend Tony, who he refers to as his best friend, against his parents' accusations.

 Sid spends the beginning of the first series finale wondering about Cassie and attempts to write a letter explaining how much he loves her.
 Sid hurriedly dresses in mismatching clothes and rushes to Cassie's rehab clinic, just after she leaves in a taxi.
 In the clinic, the nurse locks Sid in a padded room, deducing that Sid needs their help.
 Tony comes to his aid and Sid is released from the clinic and the two then look for Cassie.
 At the end of the episode, it is revealed after Sid left Anwar's party he was meeting with Cassie, who is sitting on a bench overlooking Bristol.
 He sits besides her, where they then hold hands.